platformsh/platformsh-docs/docs/src/development/regions.md

 It doesn't include all available features.
 See a [list of not included features](../projects/region-migration.md#why-migrate-between-regions).

-These regions are upgraded in the future.
+These regions will be upgraded in the future.
 If you’re on a legacy region and want all features now, [migrate your project](../projects/region-migration.md) to a newer region.